ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10365024">Sakura006</a></p>

-It’s great to have you back for another Grand Finals tiebreaker project, following your work on Camellia’s Operation: Zenithfall for OWC 2024.
+It's great to have you back for another Grand Finals tiebreaker project, following your work on Camellia's *Operation: Zenithfall* for OWC 2024.
 What many might not know is that you were responsible for revising the Zenithfall storyboard prior to its ranking, a process that spanned over a month of ongoing effort.
 In contrast, the storyboard for this year’s TWC reached Qualified status just two hours after submission, which was a surprising turnaround.
-What changes did you and your team make this time to optimize storyboard creation?
+What changes did you and your team make this time to optimise storyboard creation?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7279762" style="background-image: url('/wiki/shared/avatars/coppertine.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/7279762">Coppertine</a></p>

-I'd say that of the biggest changes we had from Operation: Zenithfall to BUZZ CUTZ was how everyone was focused on storyline, not just for the video but the video and entire storyboard combined.
-From artists illustrating Tatsuma in various situations to Kuroise and I being in voice call day and night working on the storyboard, the productivity has vastly improved throughout the project.
+I'd say that of the biggest changes we had from *Operation: Zenithfall* to *BUZZ CUTZ* was how everyone was focused on storyline, not just for the video but the video and entire storyboard combined.
+From artists illustrating Tatsuma in various situations to Kuroise and me being in voice call day and night working on the storyboard, the productivity has vastly improved throughout the project.

 Another big step-up we have done is storyboard optimization.
 Instead of using the full resolution assets, we cropped and reduced the file size for each of our assets.
-While the initial version of the Operation: Zenithfall storyboard had an enormous file size upon showcase, we have been able to have the BUZZ CUTZ storyboard in a rankable state before upload.
+While the initial version of the *Operation: Zenithfall* storyboard had an enormous file size upon showcase, we have been able to have the *BUZZ CUTZ* storyboard in a rankable state before upload.

 Altogether, I felt that we as a team have made designs that is both cohesive and enjoyable just a couple days before reveal.
 I myself am proud of our creation and am happy to see people like Tatsuma as well as we do!